 Not every piece of content needs to tell a story.
 Applying storytelling in the right place, at the right time, in the right way makes all the difference.

-Storytelling is information sharing through a contextual narrative.
+Storytelling is the sharing of information through a contextual narrative.
 It allows you to take a set of facts and ideas and communicate them to your audience in an engaging way.

 If your story resonates, educates, and informs, you’ll likely build deeper connections.